 KITPLANES is the leading independent voice of kit and amateur-built aircraft construction.
-As such, the magazine isn’t written by professional journalists, but by actual aircraft builders and recognized experts who are active in the field.
+As such, the magazine isn’t written just by professional journalists, but also by actual aircraft builders and recognized experts who are active in the field.

-We pay between $250 and $1000 for articles, depending on the topic and the length.
-We buy first world serial rights and the right to use the article on our web site and in promotional material for KITPLANES.
+For actual human writers, we buy first world serial rights and the right to use the article on our web site and in promotional material for KITPLANES.

 - Engine selection and installation